Martinljuljduraj/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?
+The game looked normal, that is until I tested it and right away I saw at least 3 bugs.
 - List at least two concrete bugs you noticed at the start
   (for example: "the secret number kept changing" or "the hints were backwards").